Isaacdelly/Plutus/README.md

 # Plutus Bitcoin Brute Forcer with Fastecdsa

 An automated Bitcoin wallet collider that brute forces random wallet addresses 50% faster!
+Windows OS Users are encouraged to not use this repository due to GMP Lib installation issues.

 # Like This Project?
 Give It A Star